e-j-w/G4TIP/README.md

 G4NuclearDecayChannel (from GEANT4.9.4) - reimplemented as GammaDecayChannel, a decay channel with only internal conversion.
 This is done to properly compute properties of daughter nuclei and emitted gammas when considering a cascade of internal conversion decays.

+G4Decay (from GEANT4.10.3) - modified to suppress warnings.

 ## Acknowledgements

 A. Chester - CsI wall code.